upthebuzzard/upthebuzzard.github.io/_emus_all_the_way_down/2017-09-30-under-the-table.md

    * "You've deduced that too?"
    * "Well, we've tried them all, if that's what you mean.
 It was the best one.
 On tap, anyway."
    * "Go on then.
 I am here to learn and I might as well also learn what the best beer in this pub tastes like."
+* chat further, Eli asks about the problem, R brings out laptop, shows the spreadsheet, one tab per person
+* numbers from achievements of different clients on the sets of equipment over time, the frustration is that R can sense there is a pattern to how people are improving, regressing, improving on different pieces of apparatus at different times in their program.
+R's 'encouraging' was always reactive.
+She could not anticipate some important shifts in motivation.
+It was some steps forward and a few back, every day, every week.
+* the clients were improving their fitness and strength, but very slowly, and inconsistently.
+Hence the urge to look at all the numbers together, and not just for one client.
+Hence the laptop.
+* But no eureka moment.
+* "Have you cleansed your data?
+Have you tried principal components analysis?"
+   * "Well.
+No. I typed it in so it should be clean."
+   * "No, I meant have you checked the numbers make sense and there are no typos?"
+   * "I typed them in very carefully."
+   * "OK, so that's a no. It is possible to set up some checks to look for bad numbers"
+   * ...
+   * and PCA
+   * ...
+* With more after work pub sessions over the weeks, sampling the best beer in several pubs, with the laptop in hand, E+R become an emergent item.
+No one moment is the moment it happens.